The Government has introduced a special drink on premises authorisation for small scale producers of beer, cider and spirits.

-For eligible micro-breweries and small distilleries with the authorisation, it will mean they can sell their own products to the public for consumption on their premises not just as tastings.
-Conditions will apply, including a patron limit of 100 and making sure food is available.
+For eligible micro-breweries and small distilleries with the authorisation, it means you can sell your own products to the public for consumption on your premises in full serves, not just as tastings.
+The authorisation also allows wine produced elsewhere to be sold for consumption on-site.
+Conditions apply, including a patron limit of 120 and making sure food is available.

-Read: Trial of a special licensing option for micro-breweries small distilleries Fact Sheet (PDF 180.6 KB)
+Read: Trial of a special licensing option for micro-breweries small distilleries Fact Sheet PDF, 188 KB

 Your application can take longer to review if we don’t have all the details we need to assess it.
 We will come back to you to obtain the missing information to progress your application.
 You can help us speed up the process by:

-The information below will help you to prepare your application and gather all the necessary materials for your licence.
-However, if you're ready now...
+The information below will help you to prepare your application and gather all the necessary supporting materials for your licence.

-There is no application fee for the authorisation for the trial’s duration.
+There is no application fee for the authorisation until 31 August 2020.

 If you’re looking to start a new business, you can apply for the special authorisation at the same time as applying for a new producer/wholesaler licence.